Thesis and dissertation proofreading

 • Resources promised

-I’ll also draw up a detailed style sheet to make your document as internally consistent as possible.
+In addition to ensuring your thesis conforms to the style guide prescribed in your tertiary institution’s guidelines (an example can be found here), I’ll also draw up a detailed style sheet to make your document as internally consistent as possible.
 The style sheet will include things like preferred spellings; punctuation; hyphenation; how numbers are treated; and how, if at all, abbreviations are used.

 When I return the finished job, I’ll include the style sheet so you can clearly see the proofreading decisions I have made.
+This means you’ll have a comprehensive editorial resource to refer to when making your subsequent revisions.

 I charge on a case-by-case basis and tailor my fees to your individual requirements.
 My quote – your Doctor Edit prescription – is always free and carries no obligation.